lighthou/personal-IM/README.md

 # personal-IM
 My first C# Application

-Messaging application betweens users and a server over a LAN
+A Messaging application betweens users and a server over a LAN